2011–12 Temple Owls men's basketball team

 The 2011–12 Temple Owls men's basketball team represented Temple University in the 2011–12 NCAA Division I men's basketball season.
 The team played their home games at the Liacouras Center, which has a capacity of 10,206; as well as one game each at the Palestra and Wells Fargo Center.
-They are in their 30th season as a member of the Atlantic 10 Conference.
+They were in their 30th season as a member of the Atlantic 10 Conference.
 In their previous season, Temple compiled a record of 26–8 and reached the NCAA tournament.
 The team returned four starters from the previous season, but lost power forward Lavoy Allen to graduation.
-He is replaced by incoming recruit Will Cummings and transfer Dalton Pepper.
-Anthony Lee will be eligible after red shirting last year.
+He was replaced by incoming recruit Will Cummings and transfer Dalton Pepper.
+Anthony Lee was eligible after red shirting in the previous year.